 Please provide as much information as you can, including your full name and address and, if possible, your hospital number.
 Your letter should include a description of what happened, including dates and names if you have them.

 Try to be clear about what you would like addressed.
 It is often useful to number or bullet point the questions you would like us to answer so that can be sure we are answering all your questions.
-You might also wish to suggest the outcome you would like to see eg a change in procedures, an apology, an explanation, a meeting etc.
+You might also wish to suggest the outcome you would like to see, for example this may be a change in procedures, an apology, an explanation or a meeting.

 Please state whether you would like us to correspond by email or letter.
 If email, we will reply via a simple encryption service which will ask you to sign in.
 This ensures that our correspondence with you is secure.

-You can visit the complaints manager in the PALS office which can be found on the ground floor of our City Road site between 9am and 5pm.
-If you are at one of Moorfields' satellite sites, please ask to speak to the clinic manager who will ask the complaints manager to contact you.
+You can visit the complaints manager in the PALS office which can be found on the ground floor of our City Road hospital between 9am and 5pm.

 Try to make your complaint as soon as possible.
 This makes it easier for everyone involved to recall what happened and investigate more effectively.
 You should normally make your complaint within 12 months of the event(s) taking place.